Aliases for HABP2 Gene

 GeneCards Summary for HABP2 Gene

 HABP2 (Hyaluronan Binding Protein 2) is a Protein Coding gene.
-Diseases associated with HABP2 include familial papillary or follicular thyroid carcinoma and factor vii marburg i variant thrombophilia.
+Diseases associated with HABP2 include Thyroid Cancer, Nonmedullary, 5 and Thrombophilia Due To Thrombin Defect.
 GO annotations related to this gene include calcium ion binding and glycosaminoglycan binding.
-An important paralog of this gene is PLAT.
+An important paralog of this gene is F12.

 UniProtKB/Swiss-Prot Summary for HABP2 Gene